marihere/bmi_calculator/README.md

 # BMI Calculator

-A BMI Calculator app written with Flutter.
+A BMI calculator app written with Flutter.

 <br>